This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 - 1 tablespoon brown sugar

-- 1 tablespoon of rub reserved from above
+- 1 tablespoon rub reserved from above

-- 1 teaspoon Tabasco sauce more if you like it hot
+- 1 teaspoon Tabasco sauce, more if you like it hot

 Finish the Smoked Chicken